 Shoes and Other

-Another thing you’ll want to make sure you bring is a swim suit.
+Another thing you’ll want to make sure you bring is a swim suit (check my list of go-to swimsuit brands here).
 Even if you aren’t doing any water-based excursions you may want to take advantage of the ship’s pool or spa area.
 The Norwegian cruises have these really nice spa pool areas that you can get day passes to so you can enjoy hot tubs, jet pools, a swimming pool, steam room, and sauna.
 I also recommend bringing a cover up to throw over your swimsuit as you walk around the ship.
 If you are looking for some suggestions, consider the butterfly wrap or carryon cozy by Diane Kroe.
 Both have skirt or dress looks that are perfect for over swimwear.
 (Remember, use promo code Hannah10 for a special discount on any Diane Kroe order).

 When it comes to figuring out what to take on a cruise, shoes can be one of the hardest things to decide on.
 Especially if you are shoe aficionado which, thankfully, I’m not.
 Even then, I still ended up bringing 3 different pairs.